openproblems-bio/website/content/NeurIPS_docs/about_tasks/task1_modality_prediction.md

     Returns
     -------
     mean_square_error : float
-      The mean square error between the predicted and observed values for all features in the test set.
+      The mean squared error between the predicted and observed values for all features in the test set.
     '''